-- As the Spanish economy faces worker shortages in some industry sectors and aging workforces, refugees represent an important talent pool. - Many employers believe that language fluency is a prerequisite for job success, preventing refugees who are still learning the local language from being hired. - By implementing solutions that help overcome language barriers for refugee talent, companies can unlock hidden value for their business.
+- As the German economy faces worker shortages and aging workforces, refugees represent an important talent pool. - Many employers believe that language fluency is a prerequisite for job success, preventing refugees who are still learning the local language from being hired. - By implementing solutions that help overcome language barriers for refugee talent, companies can unlock hidden value for their business.